Matt3164/viola-jones-experiments/README.md

 # Cat detector

+## Introduction

+Ths is my attempt to reproduce results from the Viola Jones paper applied to cat detection.
+The idea was to estimate the gap between the paper and a new working implementation on another use cas

+## Details

 1. Download data to workspace (CAT_WORKSPACE)
-2. Dataframe from folder
+2. Create dataframe from downloaded folders
-3. Visualisation from dataframe
+3. Visualisation images from the dataframe
 4. Training
+    1. Extract positive patches from images
+    2. For each stage
-    1. Extract patches from images (positives and negatives)
+        1. Extract negative patches (GT and for cascade) from images
-    2. Learn Haar model (Select k best among haar features )
+        2. Learn Haar model via random search of haar feature
-    3. Use model to select harder patches
+        3. Update cascade zith new model
 5. Testing
-    1. Generate image visualistion with detected cat and other detection
+    1. Generate image visualisation with detected cat and other detection

 # TODO